-• msg_received(): Code that is run when a robot's successfully sends a message to another robot.
+• msg\received(): Code that is run when a robot's successfully sends a message to another robot.

-In general, you will likely want to implement your own robots with an additional two layers of subclasses.
-This allows you to separate the physical robot platform you are representing from the algorithsm/code you are running on that platform.
+In general, you will likely want to implement your own robots with an additional two layers of subclasses, as seen in the graph below.
+This allows you to separate the physical robot platform you are representing from the algorithms/code you are running on that platform.

-First, you create a subclass that represents the physical robot system you are representing, such as a Turtlebot or Kilobot.
-This implements abstract methods that are properties of the physical system, such as the communication range (comm_criteria()) and movement restrictions (move()).
+First, you create a subclass that represents the physical robot system you are representing (such as a Turtlebot or Kilobot).
 This is still an abstract class.
+It implements abstract methods that are properties of the physical system, such as the communication range (comm criteria()) and movement restrictions (move()).
+Gridsim include the GridRobot as a simple robot platform.
+You can also create your down, as in the YourRobot above.

 Second, you create a subclass of your new class for implementing specific algorithms or code on your new robot platform.
-Here you will implement message handling (receive_msg() and optionally msg_received()) and onboard code (init() and loop()).
+Here you will implement message handling (receive\msg() and optionally msg\received()) and onboard code (init() and loop()).
+You can have multiple subclasses of your platform to run different code on the same platform, such as RandomRobot (created below as an example) and AnotherAlgorithm.